 Lighthizer said the "pause" will also extend to other countries, including Australia, Brazil, Canada, Mexico and South Korea.

-Read more: Germany, the US
+Read more: Germany, the US and non-free trade

 "We have Europe, we have Australia, we have Argentina, we have Brazil, who am I forgetting?
 And obviously Korea, where we're negotiating, of course," said Lighthizer.
 "The idea that the president has is that, based on a certain set of criteria, some countries should get out."